alalagong/dense_mapping/README.md

 This is the source code webpage of our latest work on dense mapping.
 We will release our open-source implementations after our paper is accepted.

-The high resolution video of our submitted paper is: https://1drv.ms/v/s!ApzRxvwAxXqQmguH6-iBshCx8W_J
+The high resolution video of our submitted paper is: https://1drv.ms/v/s!ApzRxvwAxXqQmguH6-iBshCx8W_J and https://1drv.ms/v/s!ApzRxvwAxXqQmk-uQ3JGZSYcnEdn

 For more questions, please contact ylingaa at connect dot ust dot hk .